trailblazer/trailblazer.github.io/gems/operation/representer.md

 In `to_json`, the operation's contract will be passed to the representer and rendered using the representer.

+## Manual Representer

+You can set your own representer class if you don't want it to be inferred.

+{% highlight ruby %}
+class Create < Trailblazer::Operation
+  self.representer_class = SongRepresenter
+{% endhighlight %}

 ## Responder

 The `Operation::Responder` module uses `Representer` and allows using an operation instance directly with Rails responders.